jelaiw/number-theory-class/supplementary_material/factoring.md

 __Theorem.__
 Let $m = p_1 \cdot ... \cdot p_k = q_1 \cdot ... \cdot q_l$ be two decompositions of an integer $m>1$ into products of primes.
 Then $k=l$ and the lists $[p_1, ..., p_k]$ and $[q_1, ..., q_l]$ contain the same numbers (can be obtained from each other by a permutation of elements).

+__Stop and think!__ Look at the following two factorizations of the same number:

+$78227 \cdot 244999=19165536773=99599 \cdot 192427$

+Isn't it a counterexample to the unique factoring theorem?

+Indeed, we have two essentially different decompositions.
+But nobody said that the factors are prime.
+Indeed, we may factor them (e.g., using the programs shown above) and find that

+$78227=137 \cdot 571$,

+$244999=337 \cdot 727$,

+$99599=137 \cdot 727$,

+$192427=337 \cdot 571$.

+So both decompositions are obtained from

+$19165536773=137 \cdot 337 \cdot 571 \cdot 727$

+by different ways of grouping the factors.